 Drawn to the Valley is a group of artists based around the Tamar Valley – an area of outstanding natural beauty.
 Amongst other events, we hold an ‘Open Studios’ event annually.

-I had planned to be open in 2020, but unfortunately due to ongoing renovation works at home I have decided not to open this year.
+I will be opening again this year in Plymouth, but due to ongoing renovation works at home I have moved upstairs, rather than my ground floor studio.

 Since I joined the group, I’ve participated roughly every other year from my home in Peter Tavy, near Tavistock.

 It was here in the nearby village hall that I’d learnt to weave, spin and dye.

 As my hobby began to take over space in our home, and I embarked on a weaving course at Bradford college of art, my husband built me a bespoke weaving studio.